 I’m a firm believer in everyone’s story needs to be heard and told in my Simworld and I’m trying my hardest, when I can, to give perspective to some of my less likable characters.
 If you didn’t know before, you know now, Billy has latent vampire genes, but that’s not all… more coming on that in the future.
 This isn’t the last of Billy.
 I actually sent his Sim to Hidden Springs and he started working for the Winterley family.
 I might write another chapter with him later.
 We’ll see.

-If you wanted to know about hematosis, its treatment, and patches, you can read about it here on my other blog.
+If you wanted to know about hematophagousemia, or Hema-F, its treatment, and patches, you can read about it here on my other blog. *Thanks to a reader pointing it out, hematosis is not the correct term for what I was trying to describe and so the name was changed.

 Oh and I wanted another confrontation between Billy and Ethan and this chapter, though already really long, was the perfect place to drop said interaction.
 That’s all I’m going to say on the matter.